-The Gift of Light - Winter Solstice
+The Gift of Light - Winter Solstice 2022

 The Winter Solstice is the climax of the growing darkness of the period known as the time of the Midnight Sun.

-Next is Hanukah, also know as The Festival of Lights.
-It represents the Jewish rebellion against the Greeks who ruled with an iron fist, and turned the Temple Mount into a Temple to Zeus.
-After years of guerilla war the Jews drove out the conquerors and retook the Temple.
+Next is Hanukah, also known as The Festival of Lights.
+It represents the Jewish rebellion against the Greeks who ruled with an iron fist and turned the Temple Mount into a Temple to Zeus.
+After years of guerilla war, the Jews drove out the conquerors and retook the Temple.
 They relit the flame of the Menorah, but only found one small flask of uncontaminated oil with the seal of the High Priest.
 The oil was only enough to burn for one day, and it would take eight days to produce a new batch of oil.
 Miraculously the oil burned for eight days, allowing enough time to produce more.
 The lighting of the Menorah candles, one more each day, symbolizes light triumphing over darkness as we renew and rebirth.

-Then we have today, the true celebration of light over dark.
+Then we have December 21, the true celebration of light over dark.
 The early Christians co-opted the Roman celebration of Solstice to create the Christmas holiday.

-Kwanzaa is a celebration of African American heritage but it borrows the seven candle Menorah from Hanukah.
-Each candle represents a different principle celebrated in Kwanzaa starting on December 26: Unity; Self-determination; Collective work and Responsibility; Cooperative Economics; Purpose; Creativity; Faith.
+Kwanzaa is a celebration of African American heritage but it borrows the seven-candle Menorah from Hanukah.
+Each candle represents a different principle celebrated in Kwanzaa starting on December 26: Unity; Self-determination; Collective Work and Responsibility; Cooperative Economics; Purpose; Creativity; Faith.

 Today we celebrate the day the sun stands still, The Winter Solstice.
 This is the time of the Midnight Sun, our shortest day and longest night.
-Yet today is a turning point, celebrating the return of the light, the time of creation, rebirth, renewal.
+Yet today is a turning point, celebrating the return of the light, the time of creation, rebirth, and renewal.
 Happy Solstice!